BhardwajArjit/Ask-Your-Database/README.md

 Our project aims to revolutionize the way you interact with your MySQL or PostgreSQL databases by leveraging the power of AI.
 It includes two main components:

-1. **Ask Your Database**: An interactive chat application that allows you to query your MySQL or PostgreSQL database using natural language.
+1. **Chat with Database**: An interactive chat application that allows you to query your localhost MySQL or PostgreSQL database using natural language.
 This component translates your questions into SQL queries, executes them, and returns the results in an easy-to-understand format.

 2. **Text to SQL Translator**: A tool that accepts English prompts and returns the corresponding SQL queries.
 This component is ideal for users who need to generate SQL queries without writing them manually.